singlestore-labs/demo-ridesharing-sim/README.md

 Note that `NUM_RIDERS`, `NUM_DRIVERS`, and `CITY` are set for each simulator instance in the docker compose file, and will not be pulled from the `.env` file.

+### Running locally

+If you want to run the simulator locally without docker, you can run `make run` in the `simulator/` directory.
+This will start a single instance of the simulator with the specified environment variables.
+Kafka topics will be created if they don't exist.

 ## API Server

 The API server exposes a simple RESTful interface to make queries against the SingleStore and Snowflake databases.
 The database to query can be specified by the `db` query parameter (can be either `singlestore` or `snowflake`).
 Each endpoint will also return the query latency in microseconds through the `X-Query-Latency` header.